pricklygorse/Inkscape-Unroll-to-Straight-Extension/README.md

 # Prickly Gorse Sewing Guides

 I wrote this to assist with making sewing patterns for bike and backpacking bags.
-If you are interested in sewing your own outdoor gear, see [www.payhip.com/pricklygorse](http://www.payhip.com/pricklygorse) for my sewing guides, or [www.pricklygorsegear.com](http://www.pricklygorsegear.com) for my main website.
+If you are interested in sewing your own outdoor gear without making your own patterns, see [www.payhip.com/pricklygorse](http://www.payhip.com/pricklygorse) for my sewing guides, or [www.pricklygorsegear.com](http://www.pricklygorsegear.com) for my main website.

 # Acknowledgements

 The code is heavily inspired and borrowed from the Measure Path and Number Nodes extensions that come pre-installed with Inkscape.
+Huge thanks to the authors of those extensions

-It's been a while since I've used Python so excuse any sloppy code.
+It's been a while since I've used Python so please excuse any sloppy code.